MicrosoftDocs/win32/desktop-src/trusted-execution/vbs-enclaves-dev-guide.md

 1. Attach the user-mode debugger to the enclave host process.
 1. Reload the enclave symbols after the host process has loaded the enclave image in memory.
 1. Set breakpoints on the functions inside the enclave.
-The debugger will break into it on an enclave call.
+The debugger breaks into it on an enclave call.

-You can also break on the user-mode breakpoints for **CreateEnclave**, **InitializeEnclave**, etc. which further jump into the corresponding code in `ntdll.dll`.
+You can also break on the user-mode breakpoints for **CreateEnclave**, **InitializeEnclave**, etc. which further step into the corresponding code in `ntdll.dll`.

 > [!NOTE]
 > Never use debuggable enclaves in production environments.

-With that, you should now be able to build and deploy your first VBS enclave If you have any questions, please reach out to [Windows developer support](https://developer.microsoft.com/windows/support/?tabs=Contact-us).
+With that, you can now build and deploy your first VBS enclave.
+If you have any questions, please reach out to [Windows developer support](https://developer.microsoft.com/windows/support/?tabs=Contact-us).

 ## Related content